Week 2 of 4: Instrumentation and Noise Characterization

 about this, so it can’t include it in the parameter uncertainty

-- The true uncertainty in beam width includes uncertainty in
+- The true uncertainty in beam size includes uncertainty in

 position calibration